-Finally, after cross-examination is finished, the quantity surveyor's own Counsel may put questions to the quantity surveyor to clear up any matters raised for the first time by Counsel in cross-examination.
+Finally, after cross-examination is finished, the quantity surveyor's counsel may pose questions to the quantity surveyor to clear up any matters raised for the first time by counsel in cross-examination.

-This enables the quantity surveyor's own Counsel to clear up any misunderstandings or doubts that have arisen as a result of the cross-examination.
+This enables the quantity surveyor's counsel to clear up any misunderstandings or doubts that have arisen as a result of the cross-examination.
 It should be noted that questions can only be raised that relate to matters that have been previously discussed.
 It is not permitted for new matters to be raised during this stage.